 Megamouth, in contrast to many other deep-water sharks, shows a decrease in specific gravity in the form of a soft, and poorly calcified cartilaginous skeleton; very soft, loose skin; and loose connective tissue and muscles.
 Others epibenthic (live in the water just above the bottom) and epipelagic sharks often have an enlargement of their abdominal cavity and increased liver volume.
 The huge liver allows for greater production of liver oil in order to reduce specific gravity and increase hydrostatic support.

-Precise details of feeding behavior are unknown due to the lack of observations on a live, feeding specimen.
-However, some inferences can be made from morphological observations on the captured specimens.
-The megamouth shark, as its vernacular name indicates, has a huge mouth that is terminal and extends behind the eyes.
-Scientists believe that this shark swims slowly through aggregations of euphasiid shrimp (“krill”) and other small prey with its mouth open (A).
-It feeds by protruding its jaws and expanding its buccal cavity in order to sucks the prey inside (B).
-Then the mouth is closed and the jaws retracted.
-This action decreases the pharyngeal volume and makes possible the expelling of water through the gill openings (C).
+Precise details of feeding behavior are unknown.
+Scientists believe that this shark swims slowly through aggregations of euphausiid shrimp (“krill”) and other small prey with its mouth open (A).
+Protruding its jaws and expanding the buccal cavity in order to suck the prey inside (B).
+The mouth is closed and the jaws retracted.
+This action decreases the pharyngeal volume and makes possible the expelling of water through the gill openings (C) (Compagno, 1990).

-All analyzed specimens presented euphausiid shrimp in the stomach, indicating a filter-feeding habit.
+All analyzed specimens presented euphausiid shrimp in the stomach, indicating a filter-feeding habit (Compagno 2001).
 The stomach of the first megamouth captured contained only one type of shrimp, Thysanopoda pectinata.
-The second megamouth’s stomach contents included fragments of euphasiids, copepods (animals that make up plankton) and the jellyfish, Atolla vanhoeffeni.
-In general, euphasiids are the main alimentary item of megamouth diet.
+The second megamouth’s stomach contents included fragments of euphasiids, copepods, and the jellyfish, Atolla vanhoeffeni.
+In general, euphasiids appear to predominate their diet (Yano et al. 1997).

 Origin of Filter-Feeding